victorths/conduit/conduit/doc/source/docs/application/channel.md

 ## Overview

-Applications are started by running `conduit serve` or `dart bin/main.script` in an Conduit project directory.
+Applications are started by running `conduit serve` or `dart bin/main.script` in a Conduit project directory.
 Either way, a number of threads are created and your `ApplicationChannel` subclass is instantiated on each thread.
 The channel subclass initializes application behavior which is often the following:

 * reads configuration data for environment specific setup
 * initializes service objects like [database connections]()